-2.2.5 Dual-Core Technology
+2.2.6 Multi-Core Technology

-Dual-core technology is another form of hardware multi-threading capability in IA-32 processor families.
-Dual-core technology provides hardware multi-threading capability by using a single physical package that has two separate execution cores.
+Multi-core technology is another form of hardware multi-threading capability in IA-32 processor families.
+Multi-core technology enhances hardware multi-threading capability by providing two or more execution cores in a physical package.

-The Intel Pentium processor Extreme Edition 840 is the first member in the IA-32 processor family to introduce dual-core technology.
-The processor provides hardware multi-threading support with both dual-core technology and Hyper-Threading Technology.
-Thus, the Intel Pentium processor Extreme Edition provides four logical processors in a physical package (two logical processors for processor core).
-Dual-Core Intel Xeon processor features dual core, Hyper-Threading Technology and supports multi-processor platforms.
+The Intel Pentium processor Extreme Edition is the first member in the IA-32 processor family to introduce multi-core technology.
+The processor provides hardware multi-threading support with both two processor cores and Hyper-Threading Technology.
+This means that the Intel Pentium processor Extreme Edition provides four logical processors in a physical package (two logical processors for each processor core).
+The Dual-Core Intel Xeon processor features multi-core, Hyper-Threading Technology and supports multi-processor platforms.